A good scope will let you engage targets at further distances, with tighter shot groupings, and throw more lead downrange, where it counts.

 As magnification is increased the FOV goes down, and as it is decreased, FOV goes up.
 A typical FOV for a 3x scope might have be around 30ft at 100 yards, comparable to a typical 9x which may be around 14 ft.
 It should be noted that a larger objective lens does not translate to a larger field of view.

-A recticle is the crosshair pattern or aiming point placed in the scope that is overlayed on the image and shows the guns position on the target.
-The most basic crosshair is a simple vertical and horizontal line that intersect at the center of the FOV, but there is many varieties of recticles.
+A reticle is the crosshair pattern or aiming point placed in the scope that is overlaid on the image and shows the guns position on the target.
+The most basic crosshair is a simple vertical and horizontal line that intersect at the center of the FOV, but there are many varieties of reticles.

 When you’re carrying around your AR for a long period of time, the additional weight of a scope can definitely start to wear on you.
 The use of a sling can help with this but you’ll feel the difference after a long walk to your hunting stand.

 The weight of a scope typically ranges between 12oz to 20oz.
-The heavier ones are those with the larger lens' which are made from thick glass.
+The heavier ones are those with the larger lenses which are made from thick glass.

-As you can see there are a ton of different scopes that have all sorts of feature combinations that make them operate in their unique ways; but there are a few that we just need to point out as our favorites to shoot with.
-Below you will find our top 3 picks for overall best ar 15 scope along with more a more detailed review of each.
-So, get your range bag ready, lets dig into these options.
+As you can see there are tons of different scopes that have all sorts of feature combinations that make them operate in their unique ways; but there are a few that we just need to point out as our favorites to shoot with.
+Below you will find our top 3 picks for overall best AR 15 scope along with a more detailed review of each.
+So, get your range bag ready, let’s dig into these options.

-A weight of 12.2oz and an 8.1" overall length makes it suitable for most shorter barrel ARs.
-And the 3.4" eye relief gives the shooter plenty of recoil protection.
-Users report being able to consistantly hit 2" plates at 200+ yards.
+A weight of 12.2oz and an 8.1″ overall length makes it suitable for most short barrel Assault Rifles.
+And the 3.4″ eye relief gives the shooter plenty of recoil protection.
+Users report being able to consistently hit 2″ plates at 200+ yards.